kakekomu/functional-types/README.md

 # Example use case

-This simple example show the main usage of this package.
+This simple example shows the main usage of this package.

 ```javascript
 import React, { useState } from "react"